 - The sunsets are truly spectacular, every night.

 - Thai massage.
 It’s the real deal.
-Depending on where you are, a 90-minute Thai massage will cost you between 5-10 dollars.
+Depending on where you are, a 90-minute Thai massage costs between 5-10 dollars.
 The type of massage can range from therapeutic to relaxing to spiritual.

 - Thailand is one of the most touristed countries in Asia, but it never felt crowded where we were, even in the high season.
 There are still wonderful places to explore.